tokamak-network/ton-staking-apy-analysis/readme.md

 ---

 ## Notes
-- Ensure you update the `StakingDayDatas` and total supply data accurately before running the scripts.
+- Ensure you update the `StakingDayDatas` and `totalSupplyByMonth` accurately before running the scripts.
 - Refer to the respective script comments for detailed implementation guidance.